syl22-00/pocketsphinx.js/README.md

 ### d.
 Adding grammars

 As described previously, any number of grammars can be added.
 The recognizer can then switch between them.
-A grammar can be added at once using a JavaScript object that contains the number of states and an array of transitions, for instance:
+A grammar can be added at once using a JavaScript object that contains the number of states, the first and last states, and an array of transitions, for instance:

-    var grammar = {numStates: 3, transitions: [{from: 0, to: 1, word: "HELLO"}, {from: 1, to: 2, word: "WORLD"}]};
+    $ var grammar = {numStates: 3, start: 0, end: 2, transitions: [{from: 0, to: 1, word: "HELLO"}, {from: 1, to: 2, word: "WORLD"}]};
-    recognizer.postMessage({command: 'addGrammar', data: grammar, callbackId: id});
+    $ recognizer.postMessage({command: 'addGrammar', data: grammar, callbackId: id});

 All words must have been added previously using the `addWords` command.